 The treaties imposed upon the Five Tribes in 1866 negated the earlier treaties written when the Territory was created, which had defined the major tracts of land to be used by the Five 'in perpetuity'.
-Three major aims lay behind the conditions set by the Federal delegates in 1866: the need to gain space for the tribes being decanted into Indian Territory, the need to acquire more land both in the Territory and in the West for the expanding white population, and the need for large tracts of land for the two major railroads which the Indians had to accept through their territory, one north-south linking Kansas with Texas (the 'Katy'), the other being part of the Atlantic-Pacific east-west link.
-The need to acquire Indian land had an immediate effect on the Five Tribes and also on the original groups, such as the Osages, who had been displaced by the Five Tribes as part of the forced relocation decades earlier.
+Three major aims lay behind the conditions set by the Federal delegates in 1866: the need to gain space for the tribes being decanted into Indian Territory, the need to acquire more land both in the Territory and in the West for the expanding white population, and the need for large tracts of land for the two major railroads which the Indians had to accept through their territory, one north-south linking Kansas with Texas (the 'Katy'), the other being part of the Atlantic-Pacific east-west link.548 The need to acquire Indian land had an immediate effect on the Five Tribes and also on the original groups, such as the Osages, who had been displaced by the Five Tribes as part of the forced relocation decades earlier.
 A second series of removals occurred after the Civil War with tribes from as far apart as the Hudson River in the northeast, and the Western deserts, being herded into the Indian Territory, into lands held by the Five Tribes since their removal treaties.
 Into one small corner of the Cherokee land, west of ninety-six degrees longitude, small groups of Senecas, Wyandottes (Delawares), Shawnees, Modocs, Peoras, Quapaws and Ottawas themselves culturally and historically differing from each other, were given tiny but adjacent areas.
-The Shawnees had been previously removed into Kansas from the Carolinas, where they had been living in a complicated relationship with the Cherokees, including several wars and some periods of peaceful but wary sharing of territory.
+549 The Shawnees had been previously removed into Kansas from the Carolinas, where they had been living in a complicated relationship with the Cherokees, including several wars and some periods of peaceful but wary sharing of territory.
 The Delawares also ended up in the Cherokee corner of Indian Territory, the last of

-&lt;sup>547 U.S. Department of Commerce, Bureau of the Census, Historical Statistics of the United States, 1789-1945: a Supplement to the Statistical Abstracts of the United States, Decennial Summaries of the U.S. Aggregates, B1-12, (Washington DC, Government Printing Office, 1949), 25.
+547 U.S. Department of Commerce, Bureau of the Census, Historical Statistics of the United States, 1789-1945: a Supplement to the Statistical Abstracts of the United States, Decennial Summaries of the U.S. Aggregates, B1-12, (Washington DC, Government Printing Office, 1949), 25 several resettlements, their saga a microcosm of the whole overall picture of Indian removals.
+The Senecas, Delawares, and Ottawas had all fought on the Union side in the Civil War, but their loyalty did not save them from the treatment given to the war's Indian losers.
+550

-&lt;sup>548 Billington, Westward Expansion, 626; Grace Woodward, The Cherokees, 306; Bailey, Reconstruction in Indian Territory, 160-1.
+548 Billington, Westward Expansion, 626; Grace Woodward, The Cherokees, 306; Bailey, Reconstruction in Indian Territory, 160-1.

-&lt;sup>549 Wardell, Political History of the Cherokee Nation, 304.
+549 Wardell, Political History of the Cherokee Nation, 304.